 This program is designed to meet the State of New Jersey certification requirements for the Reading Specialist Certification for applicants who have a master's degree and two years teaching experience under New Jersey certification.
+ADMISSION REQUIREMENTS

 - Formal application to Caldwell University's Office of Graduate Admissions - Verification of an earned master's degree through official graduate transcript(s) - New Jersey certification in education and completion of two years documented full-time teaching experience with a STANDARD New Jersey Instructional Certificate.
-Letter substantiating this should be submitted on letterhead of school district. - Two (2) letters of recommendation - .
-One to two-page statement of goals and objectives expected by the candidate while in the program - Personal interview
+Letter substantiating this should be submitted on letterhead of school district. - Two (2) letters of recommendation - One to two-page statement of goals and objectives expected by the candidate while in the program - Personal interview

 Required Core Courses (12 credits)

-ED 528 12-hour field requirement Literacy Assessment and Evaluation 3 ED 564 12-hour field requirement Diagnosis and Correction of Reading Difficulties 3 ED 576 ED 510 Reading and Commi Reading Foundations unication (3) may be substituted for this course.
-3 ED 628 40-hour field requirement Supervised Practicum and Reading 3 Selection of three (3) of the f following courses (9 credits) ED 526 The Reading Specialist as Teacher Consultant 3 ED 534 Instruction and Assessment of Writing for Special Needs Students 3 ED 535 12-hour field requirement Application of Brain-Based Strategies for Students with Disabilities 3 ED 574 Literature for Children 3 OR ED 583 Literature for Adolescents 3
+ED 528 Literacy Assessment and Evaluation 3

+12-hour field requirement t

+ED 564 Diagnosis and Correction of Reading Difficulties 3

+12-hour field requirement t

+ED 576 Reading Foundations 3

+ED 510 Reading and Cor mmunication (3) may be substituted for this course.

+ED 628 Supervised Practicum and Reading 3

+40-hour field requirement t in the second s

+Selection of three (3) of t he following courses (9 credits)

+ED 526 The Reading Specialist as Teacher Consultant 3

+ED 534 Instruction and Assessment of Writing for Special Needs Students 3

+ED 535 Application of Brain-Based Strategies for Students with Disabilities 3

+12-hour field requirement t

+ED 574 Literature for Children 3

+OR

+ED 583 Literature for Adolescents 3